-- Using foul or abusive language, including racial slurs and epithets; - Harassing, threatening, intimidating, or failing to show courtesy to employees, customers, vendors, guests, or visitors for any reason; - Willful disobedience, insubordination, or intentional failure to carry out any reasonable instructions given by authorized management;

-- Improper performance of job duties or repeated failure to perform assigned duties and responsibilities, or failure to render services as described in the employee's job description; - Interfering or refusing to cooperate with a coworker or other employee in the performance of their job duties; - Provoking a fight or fighting in the workplace or on Agency business; - Willful or deliberate abuse, destruction, defacement, sabotage, careless damage, or theft of property belonging to the Agency, another employee, or a customer; - Unauthorized expenditure of Agency funds or improper handling of expense accounts; - Unauthorized removal or borrowing of use of Agency property for personal or other inappropriate purposes (e.g. e-mail, Internet access, cell phones, computers, etc.); - Unauthorized installation of software on any CEO computer; - Improper disclosure of Agency information and/or breach of Agency confidentiality policies; - Possession of weapons or firearms on Agency premises or in Agency vehicles; - Violation of CEO's substance free workplacepolicy; - Violation of health, safety, or operational policies or practices; - Gambling while on duty; - Making or accepting excessive personal telephone calls during working hours; - Failure to adhere to the assigned workschedule; - Working overtime without authorization or refusing to work assigned overtime; - Failing to notify the appropriate Manager when unable to report to work; - Failing to obtain permission to leave work for any reason during normal working hours; - Recording the work time of another employee, allowing any other employee to record your work time, or allowing falsification of any time card, whether your own or another employee's; - Falsifying employment records, time records, employment information or other records - Sleeping or malingering on the job; - Intentional misrepresentation or disregard of customer eligibility for services; - Taking long or excessive meal periods or breaks;

-- Providing an untrue reason or explanation for an absence or tardiness; - Excessive or habitual absenteeism or tardiness; - Larceny, theft, embezzlement, fraud, forgery, falsification, misappropriation, bribery, or any other dishonest or fraudulent act or omission; - Engaging in criminal conduct whether or not related to job performance; - Failure by management personnel to report at once discovery of any of the above acts to their immediate manager; and - Any other acts or conduct that violates program policy and/or is deemed unacceptable by CEO.
+- Using foul or abusive language, including racial slurs and epithets; - Harassing, threatening, intimidating, or failing to show courtesy to employees, customers, vendors, guests, or visitors for any reason; - Willful disobedience, insubordination, or intentional failure to carry out any reasonable instructions given by authorized management; - Improper performance of job duties or repeated failure to perform assigned duties and responsibilities, or failure to render services as described in the employee's job description; - Interfering or refusing to cooperate with a coworker or other employee in the performance of their job duties; - Provoking a fight or fighting in the workplace or on Agency business; - Willful or deliberate abuse, destruction, defacement, sabotage, careless damage, or theft of property belonging to the Agency, another employee, or a customer; - Unauthorized expenditure of Agency funds or improper handling of expense accounts; - Unauthorized removal or borrowing of use of Agency property for personal or other inappropriate purposes (e.g. e-mail, Internet access, cell phones, computers, etc.); - Unauthorized installation of software on any CEO computer; - Improper disclosure of Agency information and/or breach of Agency confidentiality policies; - Possession of weapons or firearms on Agency premises or in Agency vehicles; - Violation of CEO's substance free work place policy; - Violation of health, safety, or operational policies or practices; including lack of supervision, child abuse and neglect, or unauthorized release - Gambling while on duty; - Making or accepting excessive personal telephone calls during working hours; - Failure to adhere to the assigned work schedule; - Working overtime without authorization or refusing to work assigned overtime; - Failing to notify the appropriate Manager when unable to report to work; - Failing to obtain permission to leave work for any reason during normal working hours; - Recording the work time of another employee, allowing any other employee to record your work time, or allowing falsification of any time card, whether your own or another employee's; - Falsifying employment records, employment information or other records - Sleeping or malingering on the job; - Intentional misrepresentation or disregard of customer eligibility for services; - Taking long or excessive meal periods or breaks; - Providing an untrue reason or explanation for an absence or tardiness; - Excessive or habitual absenteeism or tardiness; - Larceny, theft, embezzlement, fraud, forgery, falsification, misappropriation, bribery, or any other dishonest or fraudulent act or omission; - Engaging in criminal conduct whether or not related to job performance; - Failure to adhere with CEO's retention and destruction policy - Failure by management personnel to report at once discovery of any of the above acts to their immediate manager; and - Any other acts or conduct that violates program policy and/or is deemed unacceptable by CEO.

 Where appropriate, the employee may also be subject to prosecution to the fullest extent of the law.
-This statement of prohibited conduct does not alter or limit Agency's policy of employment at will.
+This statement of prohibited conduct does not alter or limit the Agency's policy of employment at will.

-1008 Code of Conduct:
+1008 Code of Conduct